How To Defend A Federal Criminal Case?

 Most federal criminal cases are prosecuted under Title 18 (most federal crimes) or Title 21 (drug crimes) of the United States Code.

-Federal crimes our Attorneys at the Hedding Law firm have handled are fraud related cases such as check fraud, bank fraud, consumer fraud, counterfeiting, credit card fraud, disability/EDD fraud, false financial statement, insurance fraud, healthcare fraud, medicare fraud, medicaid fraud, mail fraud, mortgage fraud, online fraud and unemployment insurance fraud.
+Federal crimes our Attorneys at the Hedding Law firm have handled are fraud related cases such as check fraud, bank fraud, consumer fraud, counterfeiting, credit card fraud, disability/EDD fraud, false financial statement, insider trading, insurance fraud, healthcare fraud, medicare fraud, medicaid fraud, mail fraud, mortgage fraud, online fraud, unauthorized practice of law and unemployment insurance fraud.

 We have also handled cases such as extortion, conspiracy, forgery, perjury, embezzlement, federal drug charges, bribery and identity theft.
 We know how serious these charges are and that is why we guarantee all our clients dedicated and aggressive representation.

 Federal case trials take place before U.S. District Judges and tried before a jury (unless otherwise agreed by all parties).
 The U.S. Attorney’s Counsel represents the government and we represent the defendant as we fight aggressively for his/her rights, freedom, and reputation.